-Backpack blowers are built for commercial use with additional blasting power and comfort to last for hours on the job.
-They cost far more than handheld leaf blowers, and most homeowners probably don't need the extra oomph.
+Because they are generally built for commercial use, backpack blowers have lots of blasting power and are designed to be comfortable enough to use for hours.
+They cost more than handheld leaf blowers, and most homeowners probably don't need the extra oomph.
 But according to Roy Berendsohn at Popular Mechanics, for some it's a question of time versus money: "If you're willing to invest, nothing can speed outdoor jobs more than a backpack leaf blower -- the gardener's answer to the jet pack."
-He says the best backpack leaf blowers have a carrying handle on the top, an easy-to-reach fuel spout, see-through gas tank and a footrest for pull-starting the engine.
+He says desirable features include a carrying handle on the top, an easy-to-reach fuel spout, a see-through gas tank and a footrest for pull-starting the engine.
 Backpack blowers don't have the ability to vacuum; if you want to suck up and mulch your leaves, consider a handheld blower instead.

-Another top choice, the Echo PB-500H (Est. $300) , is especially easy for beginners to learn how to use.
-"Our volunteer corps, working at clearing leaves at a church, needed no coaching to use the Echo," says Berendsohn.
+Another top backpack choice is the Echo PB-500H (Est. $300) , which is considered especially easy for beginners to use.
+"Our volunteer corps, working at clearing leaves at a church, needed no coaching to use the Echo," says Roy Berendsohn of Popular Mechanics.
 "Anyone can start it, sling it on his back and start blasting leaves in seconds."
-The PB-500H keeps up with the Husqvarna 350BT in terms of performance, but has a slightly higher price tag and fewer features.
-Reviewers say it's reliable and well built, and Echo's five-year residential warranty beats Husqvarna's and Stihl's two-year coverage.
+The PB-500H creates airspeeds of up to 195 mph.
+It comes with a padded harness and variable-speed throttle with locking ability, and it has a five-year warranty for consumer use.